Air quality is influenced by many factors - man-made pollution being one of them.

-Air pollution comes from many different sources: factories, power plants, local industries, incinerators, cars, buses, planes, trucks, and naturally occurring sources such as wind-blown dust.
+- It comes from many different sources, including factories, power plants, cars, buses, plans and naturally occurring sources such as wind-blow dust.

 Everyone can be affected by poor air quality.
 However, children and those with chronic respiratory problems are the most sensitive to air pollution.
 Childhood asthma is on the increase nationally, and environmental pollutants may contribute to this trend.
 People with chronic respiratory problems experience an aggravation of their symptoms with air pollution.

-What can I do to reduce air pollution and thereby improve air quality?
+What can you do to reduce air pollution and thereby improve air quality?
 You, as an individual, can do a number of things, such as:

 Environmental engineers and sanitarians monitor the permitted releases from industrial and commercial facilities to ensure compliance with State regulations.
 They seek to protect our ambient air quality through plan reviews and approvals of industrial processes, as well as through inspections in response to complaints from County residents.